hashicorp/consul/website/source/docs/internals/acl.html.markdown

 Consul provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
-The ACL system is a [Capability-based system](http://en.wikipedia.org/wiki/Capability-based_security) that relies on tokens which can have fine grained rules applied to them.
+The ACL system is a [Capability-based system](http://en.wikipedia.org/wiki/Capability-based_security) that relies on tokens to which fine grained rules can be applied.
 It is very similar to [AWS IAM](http://aws.amazon.com/iam/) in many ways.

 ## ACL Design